HandBrake/HandBrake-docs/source/docs/en/latest/get-handbrake/where-to-get-handbrake.markdown

 ## HandBrake releases and nightly builds

-Official [HandBrake releases](https://handbrake.fr/downloads.php) and [nightly builds](https://handbrake.fr/nightly.php) are available for Linux, Mac, and Windows.
+Official [HandBrake releases](https://handbrake.fr/downloads.php) and [nightly builds](https://github.com/HandBrake/HandBrake-snapshots) are available for Linux, Mac, and Windows.

 HandBrake is open-source software licensed under the GNU General Public License Version 2 (GPLv2)[^license].
 Anyone can download and use HandBrake *for free*.

 <!-- .system-linux -->

-Ubuntu Linux users should install the [official release PPA](https://launchpad.net/~stebbins/+archive/ubuntu/handbrake-releases) or the [official snapshots PPA](https://launchpad.net/~stebbins/+archive/ubuntu/handbrake-git-snapshots).
-The PPA may work, but is not tested, on other Debian-compatible distributions.

-[Nightly builds](https://handbrake.fr/nightly.php) for Linux are also available as Flatpak bundles.
+For linux users, we provide FlatPak bundles which are available for download on our site, or via <a href="https://flathub.org/apps/details/fr.handbrake.ghb">flathub.org</a>

 Users of other BSD- and *nix-like distributions may compile from source.